thoth-station/ttm-as-a-service/README.md

 `kustomize build manifests/overlays/test | oc apply -f -`

 ### Latest Updates
-TTM project is being archived.
-Latest information on TTM related projects can be found over here:  https://github.com/redhat-et/time-to-merge-tool
+TTM Github App project will not be actively pursued and is being archived.
+User can use this project going forward if they like to or other option like TTM GitHub action is being implemented and available with the latest information on TTM-related projects can be found over here:  https://github.com/redhat-et/time-to-merge-tool

 If a user wants to self host the TTM tooling instead of have it run through GitHub servers, follow the steps below:
 1. Train and host model (detailed steps can be found [here](https://github.com/oindrillac/ocp-ci-analysis/tree/thoth-deployment/notebooks/time-to-merge-prediction))